 Assume all input is malicious.
 Attackers can insert paths into input vectors and traverse the file system.

 Use an appropriate combination of black-lists and white-lists to ensure only valid and expected input is processed by the system.

-A sanitizing mechanism can remove characters such as ‘.' and ‘;' which may be required for some exploits.
-An attacker can try to fool the sanitizing mechanism into "cleaning" data into a dangerous form.
-Suppose the attacker injects a ‘.' inside a filename (say, "sensi.tiveFile") and the sanitizing mechanism removes the character resulting in the valid filename, "sensitiveFile".
-If the input data are now assumed to be safe, then the file may be compromised.
+Use sanitizers to scrub input for sensitive programs.
+Ensure that sanitizers work properly (e.g. a sanitizer should remove “.” or “..” at a string beginning, but not in the middle of a valid file system address.

 Compare multiple attributes of the file improves the likelihood that the file is the expected one.
 Files can often be identified by other attributes in addition to the file name, for example, by comparing file ownership or creation time.
 Information regarding a file that has been created and closed can be stored and then used later to validate the identity of the file when it is reopened.